Convert PDF to Google Sheets with Parseur

 Refer to our support article on how to extract text from PDFs for more information.

-Step 4: Export to Google sheets
+Step 4: Export parsed data to Google Sheets

 Click on “export” in your mailbox.